-At present the EU requires the need for farms to receive ‘regular’ animal health visits by a veterinarian in order that the meat from those animals can be exported to the EU.
+At present the EU requires the need for farms to receive ‘regular’ animal health visits by a veterinarian in order for the meat from those animals to be exported to the EU.

 The purpose of these farm visits is to verify the absence of Notifiable Diseases, despite the fact that, as a country, the UK is recognised as being ‘free’ of such diseases.
 Nevertheless, the need for farm visits by vets is accepted by industry and is already being met.